fujii/fujii.github.io/_posts/2017-06-23-how-to-reproduce-the-segmentation-faluts-on-ryzen.md

 tags: [linux]
 ---

-It's been reported that sporadic segmentation faults were occurred on Linux/Ryzen under heavy CPU loads especially during parallel-compiling large OpenSource code such as Linux kernel, Mesa, LLVM, Chromium and WebKit.
+It's been reported that sporadic segmentation faults occurred on Linux/Ryzen under heavy CPU loads especially during parallel-compiling large OpenSource code such as Linux kernel, Mesa, LLVM, Chromium, and WebKit.
 But, it's difficult to reproduce the segmentation faults due to the low probability and the uncleared reproducibility conditions.
 I'd like to summarize the best practices in this post.

-This kind of problem is known as [Sig11 problem](http://bitwizard.nl/sig11).
+This kind of problem is known as the [Sig11 problem](http://bitwizard.nl/sig11).

 This is a different problem with the system reboot problem [on DragonFly BSD](http://gitweb.dragonflybsd.org/dragonfly.git/commitdiff/b48dd28447fc8ef62fbc963accd301557fd9ac20)